maarten-pennings/Lego-Mindstorms/nxt/legoclub/elevator/readme.md

 #### Part 1 initialization

 The first part of the application is the initialization.
-It displays a banner (using three blocks: `De Pracht`, `LEGO club`, and `== ELEVATOR ==`).
-Then it homes the cage motor, bringing it to the ground floor, floor 1, (which has a stop).
-Next, it sets the target to that floor number (1), so that the elevator idles after initialization, and the global variable `state` is set to 0 (cage not moving, see above).
+It starts by displaying a banner, while (second block) it homes the motor.
+This brings the cage to the ground floor, floor 1, (which has a stop).
+Next, it sets the `target` to that floor number (1), so that the elevator idles after initialization, and the global variable `state` is set to 0 (cage not moving, see above).